Hukadan/playonbsd-rs/README.md

 [![Rust](https://github.com/Hukadan/pobsdjs/actions/workflows/rust.yml/badge.svg)](https://github.com/Hukadan/pobsdjs/actions/workflows/rust.yml)
 [![rust-clippy analyze](https://github.com/Hukadan/pobsdjs/actions/workflows/rust-clippy.yml/badge.svg)](https://github.com/Hukadan/pobsdjs/actions/workflows/rust-clippy.yml)

-# pobsdjs
+# pobsd-rs
-pobsdjs provides a set of tools to interact with the PlayOnBSD database listing games running on OpenBSD.
+pobsd-rs is a toy project I use to learn Rust.
+It aims to provide a set of tools to interact with the PlayOnBSD database which lists games that can be played on OpenBSD.

-Be careful, this is a toy project for me to learn rust programming (and a bit of Vue.js on the way).
-This also means that I am in the process of learning and the code leave much to be desired.
-So bear with me.

-## pobsdlib
-pobsdlib provides a library to load and interact with the PlayOnBSD datbase using rust.

-## pobsdrs
+As the moment, the project provides:
+* posbsdrs-parser which is a really simple parser to read the PlayOnBSD database and converts it into a vector of Games;
+* posbsdlib which is a parser/db(kind of) to read the PlayOnBSD database and converts it into a queryable database (should be deprecated soon in favor of a furture project named pobsdrs-db);
-pobsdrs is a rocket based web app that provides a rudimentary web api to the PlayOnBSD database as well as a rudimentary Vue.js based web front-end.
+ * pobsdrs-sever which provides a minimal web server to browse the PlayOnBSD database.

+Please refer to their respective README for more information.